TriBITSPub/TriBITS/CONTRIBUTING.md

 ## Requirements for every change to TriBITS

-1. Any change in behavior or new behavior needs to be accompanied with **automated tests** to define and protect these changes.
+1. **Automated Tests:** Any change in behavior or new behavior needs to be accompanied with automated tests to define and protect these changes.
 If automated tests are not possible or too difficult, this can be discussed in the Github Issue or Pull-Request (see below).
-2. All non-trivial changes should have a **GitHub Issue created** for them and all associated commits should **list the GitHub Issue ID in the commit logs**.
+2. **GitHub Issue:** All non-trivial changes should have a [GitHub Issue created](#process_create_issue) for them and all associated commits should list the GitHub Issue ID in the commit logs.
-3. Any new feature or change in the behavior of an existing feature must be **fully documented** before it is accepted.
+3. **Documentation:** Any new feature or change in the behavior of an existing feature must be fully documented before it is accepted.
 This documentation is generally added to one or more of the following places:
    * Implementation `*.cmake` file itself (formatted with restructuredText and pulled out automatically into the TriBITS Developers Guide, see existing examples)
    * `TribitsDevelopersGuide.rst` document (under `tribits/doc/developers_guide/`)
    * `TribitsBuildReferenceBody.rst` document (under `tribits/doc/build_ref/`)